|

 a wedding dress is

 one of life's most pleasurable dilemmas.
-Getting it right,
+Getting it

+expert advice.
 Here's a crash course in bridal wear.

 Your

-wedding dress provides a chance to dress completely different
+wedding dress provides a chance to dress completely

-than you do on any other day in your life, so feel free to
+different than you do on any other day in your life,

-pursue your bridal fantasies when you start shopping.
-Experiment
+so feel free to pursue your bridal fantasies when you

-with different styles to see what suits your figure, and don't
+see what suits your figure, and don't rule anything

-rule anything out based on how it looks on a hanger — many
+out based on how it looks on a hanger — many

-wedding dresses look odd without a figure filling them out.
+wedding dresses look odd without a figure filling them

 How